zogofinance/zogo-data-api/README.md

 <details>
 <summary><b>page<b/></summary>

-- required for any endpoint that supports pagination (will default to `1` if not specified) LIAM DO THIS
+- required for any endpoint that supports pagination
 - see the `page_count` property on the return object to see how many pages of data exist

 </details>